 Each state maintains its own adoption policies, so the process can vary considerably for families in different states.
 As a Montana resident, you’ll want to work with an adoption agency or adoption attorney who is very familiar with Montana adoption laws and policies.
-Below, you’ll find adoption agencies and adoption lawyers offering services to Montana families.
-Scroll past the listings to learn all about the legal guidelines for families adopting in Montana whether you’re adopting a newborn through domestic adoption, an infant or older child from U.S. foster care adoption, or a child through international adoption.
+Below, learn all about the legal guidelines for families adopting in Montana whether you’re adopting a newborn through domestic adoption, an infant or older child from U.S. foster care adoption, or a child through international adoption.

 MONTANA ADOPTION LAWS & STATUTES